 Her commitment to research and academia is complemented by a curatorial engagement with musical sub-cultures and club cultures.
 In 2009, she founded the project and platform czirp czirp – experimental and sonic arts.
-Oscillating between experimental formats, dance music as well as sound art, this initiative has showcased various international artists in electronic musics and sound art such as Aïsha Devi (CH), Bergsonist (USA/MAR), EVITCELES (BGR), Islaja (FIN), Lucas Abela (AU) and Steve Roden (USA) i.a.
+Oscillating between experimental formats and dance music, this initiative has showcased various international artists in electronic musics and sound art such as Aïsha Devi (CH), Bergsonist (USA/MAR), EVITCELES (BGR), Islaja (FIN), Lucas Abela (AU) and Steve Roden (USA) i.a.

 Board member of IMA – Institute of Media Archaeology